happypeter/LGCB/book/bash_intro.md

 Shell is somethings called a "command interpreter".
 The shell is a program that takes keyboard commands and passes them to the operating system to carry out(funny are the names: _Shell_ on top of _Kernel_).
-Almost all Linux distributions supply a shell program from the GNU Project called bash, so does ubuntu.
+Almost all Linux distributions supply a shell program from the GNU Project called __bash__, so does ubuntu.

 The name __bash__ is short for "Bourne Again SHell" a program written by Steve